 Yes, all states have laws on when it’s okay to use the adult seat belt, and all states are wrong on this.
+Most states don’t have any limits on when children can sit in the front seat either, even though best practices suggests keeping them in the back until at least 13.
 The ages set by states are too young, and put children needlessly at risk of serious injuries or deaths from being improperly restrained in collisions.
 Sound familiar?
 This is exactly the situation we’re facing with rear-facing age requirements and forward-facing harnessed age requirements.
 Don’t stop at the law; it doesn’t go far enough.

 What about the NHTSA Recommendation?

 The NHTSA recommendation, that children between 8 and 12 years old keep using boosters until they have good seat belt fit, which is typically around 4’9″, or 57″, is a much better recommendation to follow.
 However, in a number of cases, the 4’9″ suggestion won’t be enough.
 A much better guide to follow is the 5 step test, which is far more thorough and not likely to put any children in adult seat belts who aren’t ready for them.

 What’s the 5 Step Rule?

 The 5 Step Rule is a simple, yet extremely effective way of figuring out whether or not a child is ready to use an adult seat belt.
 If a child is ready to use an adult seat belt, he or she will be able to meet *all* of these rules.
 Here they are:

 1.)
 The shoulder belt should sit directly in the middle of the child’s shoulder.

 2.)
 The lap belt should sit low on the child’s thighs.

 3.)
 The child’s bottom should be located at the intersection of the lower and upper vehicle seats.